Troubleshooting

 stax stop # or stop it now

-stax top returns (no samples yet — is a recording in progress?)
+stax top returns (no samples or target spans yet — is a recording in progress?)

-Either no run is active, or the run hasn't ingested any samples yet — very early in a run's life.
-Confirm a run exists with stax status, or block until data is in:
+Either no run is active, or the run hasn't ingested any PET samples or target spans yet — very early in a run's life.
+Confirm a run exists with stax status, or block until CPU samples are in:

 bash